Packard V-1650 Merlin: Design and development

-Ethylene glycol coolant was circulated by a pump through this passage to carry off the excess heat generated by the impellers.
-Without the intercooler the temperature of the charge could be as high as 400 °F (204 °C).
-The intercooler in itself was not adequate to deal with the high temperature and an additional cooling fin and tube core was placed between the outlet of the blower and the induction manifold to the cylinders.
-This radiator was known as an aftercooler and served as a reservoir for the supercharger cooling system.
+Ethylene glycol coolant was circulated by a pump through these to carry off the excess heat generated by the impellers.
+Without the intercooler the temperature increase in the charge could be as high as 205 °C (401 °F).
 The glycol mixture used for cooling was independent of the main engine cooling system and used a centrifugal pump driven by the engine to circulate the coolant through an aircraft radiator system at a maximum rate of 36 U.S. gallons (136 litres, 30 Imperial gallons) per minute, depending on engine rpm.
 This combined system reduced the charge temperature to suitable levels.

 Throttle valves in the updraft carburettor throat were controlled by an automatic boost control through the throttle linkage to maintain the selected manifold pressure with changes in altitude.
 The valves were only partially open during ground and low-level operation to prevent overboosting of the engine.
 As air density decreases with increased altitude, the throttle valves were progressively opened in response to the reducing atmospheric pressure.
 This system provided full power within engine boost limitations up to the critical altitude of 26000 ft.

 Measurement of boost pressure

-The British measured boost pressure as lbf/in² (psi).
+The British measured boost pressure as lbf/in2 (psi).
 The normal atmospheric pressure at sea level is 14.7 psi, so a reading of +6 means that the air/fuel mix is being compressed by a supercharger blower to 20.7 psi before entering the engine; +25 means that the air/fuel mix is now being compressed to 39.7 psi.

 The Americans measured their boost ratings using inches of mercury (inHg).
-One pound-force per square inch equals 1 lbf/in2 or 1 lbf/in2, and a standard atmosphere is 101.325 kPa =29.92 inHg =14.70 lbf/in².
-In early Merlin engines the maximum manifold (boost) pressure was +18.
+One pound-force per square inch equals 1 lbf/in2 or 1 lbf/in2, and a standard atmosphere is 101.325 kPa =29.92 inHg =14.70 lbf/in2.
+In early Merlin engines the maximum manifold (boost) pressure was +12 on 100 octane fuel.
 This was increased in later models.